Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ```
 </File>

+#### ProjectFlagsMovedDeprecation warning resolution

+Remove `config` from `profiles.yml`.
+Add any previous [`config`](/reference/global-configs/about-global-configs) in `profiles.yml` to `flags` in `dbt_project.yml`.

 ### ResourceNamesWithSpacesDeprecation

-#### Description

-In [dbt 1.8](/docs/dbt-versions/core-upgrade/upgrading-to-v1.8#managing-changes-to-legacy-behaviors) we deprecated allowing resource names to have spaces in them.
-If you are getting this deprecation it means that we detected a resource name with a space in it.
+In [dbt 1.8](/docs/dbt-versions/core-upgrade/upgrading-to-v1.8#managing-changes-to-legacy-behaviors), allowing resource names to have spaces in them was deprecated.
+If you get this deprecation warning, dbt detected a resource name with a space in it.

-#### Resolution

-Rename the resource in violation so that it no longer contains a space in it's name.

-#### Example Event
+Example:

 <File name='CLI'>
 ```bash